Zebralog/interpart-online-tool-app/README.md

 * When testing in the browser, it makes sense to use the dev tools to limit the viewport to a mobile display, since this prototype is intended to be used on smartphones only.

 ## Cloud Server setup
+The prototype is deployed via a Hetzner Cloud Server that Zebralog is currently evaluating.
+The following are the steps to reproduce a server setup:

 * `apt-get install git`
 * `apt-get install build-essential` (Some NPM packages use compilers to build themselves)
 * `apt-get install ufw` (Firewall)